 9. Mid Tower Case

-Mid tower cases offer a balance between size and functionality, making them a popular choice for mainstream users.
+Mid-tower cases offer a balance between size and functionality, making them a popular choice for mainstream users.
 They provide sufficient space for most hardware components while remaining relatively compact and affordable.

 10. Open Air Case